 Chris Robé is a professor of film and media studies.
 His articles regarding media activism have appeared within various journals such as Jump Cut, Journal of Cinema and Media Studies, Framework and Film History.
 He has written two books: Left of Hollywood: Cinema, Modernism, and the Emergence of U.S. Left Film Culture (2010) and Breaking the Spell: A History of Anarchist Filmmakers, Videotape Guerrillas, and Digital Ninjas (2017).
-He has a forthcoming collection co-edited with Stephen Charbonneau coming out with University of Indiana Press in spring 2012 tentatively titled: InsUrgent Media: A Media Activism Reader, will be published by University of Indiana Press in fall 2020. .
+He has a forthcoming collection co-edited with Stephen Charbonneau coming out with University of Indiana Press in spring 2020 tentatively titled: InsUrgent Media: A Media Activism Reader, will be published by University of Indiana Press in fall 2020. .
 He is currently completing a book on state repression, media activism, and grassroots organizing that addresses copwatching, Muslim American resistance, counter-summit protesting, and animal rights activism.
 He is also conducting archival work on Raymond Williams' work concerning grassroots and alternative media.

 In his spare time he agitates for his friendly faculty union.

 Filmmaking was only one element of a much wider feminist movement that was manifesting itself in various forms, from the flapper to the suffragette to the birth control advocate to the bohemian female writer and political activist.